Carter G. Woodson Home National Historic Site

 Carter G. Woodson Home National Historic Site at 1538 9th Street NW, in the Shaw neighborhood of Washington, D.C., preserves the home of Carter G. Woodson (1875–1950).
 Woodson, the founder of Black History Month, was an African-American historian, author, and journalist.
+The house was designated a National Historic Landmark in 1976 but became vacant in the 1990s.